 Access gates must be provided on the fourth side and must also be a minimum height of 6 feet.

 Roof-Mounted Equipment.
-All outdoor mechanical, electrical or utility equipment (except for solar panels, wind turbines and antennas) must be screened on the roof edge by an opaque parapet wall or other type of screen that is at least height 6 inches higher than the topmost point of the equipment being screened.
+All outdoor mechanical, electrical or utility equipment (except for solar panels, wind turbines and antennas) must be screened on the roof edge by an opaque parapet wall or other type of screen that is at least a height 6 inches higher than the topmost point of the equipment being screened.

 Ground-Mounted Equipment.